Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/The Mechanics and the Fiction.md

 Time moves again.
 The frantic battle continues.
 The giant acts.
 You react.
 Roll for it, and interpret the result.
 Remember: It’s fiction first, then the move, then back to the fiction as you resolve the outcome.
 If it’s interesting, supports your fictional framing, and compounds the tension, make it happen.

 Even in a situation where seconds count, such as combat, you can shift the focus and flow of time.
 A Strike might be a single, decisive blow.
 Or, it might represent a flurry of attacks and blocks leading to a pivotal moment.
 Don’t treat a fight as a series of discrete rounds.
 Mix it up.
-There’s even a special move for combat, Battle (page 84), which lets you zoom out and abstract an entire engagement in a single roll.
+There’s even a special move for combat, [[Battle]], which lets you zoom out and abstract an entire engagement in a single roll.

 Later, after you’ve defeated the giant, you continue on your quest.
 You’re making your way into the mountains.
 You roll to Undertake a Journey and score a weak hit.
 You imagine it as a montage.
 You are moving from dense forest into jagged hills.
 You rest only once, pausing to eat alongside the banks of a surging river.
 Your eyes are narrowed and your expression wearied as you scan the difficult terrain ahead.